mafe72/3D-Printer-Filament-Runout-Sensor/README.md

 Basic Maintenance
 -----------------
 This sensor contains a limit switch and dust or debris can cause false or changing readings.
 Clean dust by blowing on the sensor or disassembly to clean the limit switch.
+Monitor wear and tear of the 3D printer sensor's enclosure as this can cause false positives triggering the sensor.